metamonk/wapp-starter/project-template.md

 **# Project Overview**

-This is a Solana wallet transaction tracking application designed to provide users with a comprehensive view of financial activities across a curated set of cryptocurrency wallets.
+You are building a Solana wallet transaction tracking application designed to provide users with a comprehensive view of financial activities across a curated set of cryptocurrency wallets.
 The platform enables administrators to manage a watchlist of wallets and allows authenticated users to monitor and analyze transaction feeds.

+You will be using NextJS 15, shadcn, tailwind, and lucide icons.

 **# Core Functionality**
 - The feed is a sorted list that contains all trades specific Solana wallets have.